TrainWeb.org Facebook Page

 The Gardiner Maine Central station built in 1911.

 The Bath Maine Central station built in 1941.
-From here we returned to the Best Western in Freeport and ate dinner at their cafe then I worked on a story before calling it a night.
+From here we returned to the Best Western in Freeport and ate dinner at their cafe then I worked on a travelogue before calling it a night.

 RETURN TO THE MAIN PAGE